 Below, our experienced brain attorneys will discuss the way that a brain injury may affect a victim’s personality.
-If you or a loved one has suffered a brain injury, you may be entitled to compensation.
-The brain injury attorneys at West Coast Trial Lawyers are always here to answer any questions you may have about TBI.
+If you or a loved one has suffered a TBI, you may be entitled to compensation.
+West Coast Trial Lawyers is always here to answer any questions you may have about TBI.

-Specific and tangible changes to the way a victim’s brain expresses, understands, and experiences emotions.
+- Specific and tangible changes to the way a victim’s brain expresses, understands, and experiences emotions.
 This makes it very hard for brain injury victims to ever live a normal emotional life.

-Emotional changes brought on as a response to unwanted changes caused by a victim’s brain injury.
+- Emotional changes brought on as a response to unwanted changes caused by a victim’s brain injury.

 The brain is very delicate.
-It goes without saying that a serious brain injury will have the unfortunate effect of disrupting connections inside the brain which help people with emotional awareness, as well as being able to react accordingly to certain emotional situations.
+It goes without saying that a serious brain injury will have the unfortunate effect of disrupting connections inside the brain, which help people with emotional awareness, as well as being able to react accordingly to certain emotional situations.

 A brain injury is very emotionally traumatic for a victim.
 It is common for brain injury victims to feel depressed, angry, frustrated, scared, and anxious about how their lives are no longer the same.
 It is perfectly normal to feel this way, and in fact, it is healthy to express these emotions as you adapt to your new personality and way of life.